 The training course provided also information about international treaties such as TRIPS, PCT, SPLT and EU-COMPAT as well as basic knowledge about trademarks and design.

 IX.
 Other relevant matters

-For further information about activities of the office in 2003 please refer also to the “Annual Report of the Austrian Patent Office 2003”, published in German and English on the homepage of the office http://www.patentamt.at/geschaeftsbericht2005 .
+For further information about activities of the office in 2005, one may also refer to the “Annual Report of the Austrian Patent Office 2005”, published in German and English on the Homepage of the office http://www.patentamt.at/geschaeftsbericht2005 .